mclear-teaching-projects/phil971-kant-rational-agency/content/assignments/week2.md

 ## Readings {#readings}

+Please note that while I’ve provided whole sections for context, you’re only expected to read the specified pages.

 -   From Kant:
     -   CPR: [The Third Antinomy](/materials/readings/kant-antinomies.pdf) (excerpt, A532/B560–A558/B586)
         -   Note that an “antinomy” here is a conflict of reason with itself.
 We’ll